gvwilson/thirdbit/src/ideas/projects/jupyword.md

 -   Sponsor available for weekly 30-minute video calls; flexible on day and time; prefers morning slots (ET)
 -   Responsive by email within 24 hours on weekdays

-## Project Agreements and Assignment of Rights

--   Open-source agreement required: code is published publicly
--   Sponsor confirms all necessary clearances to use RIT standard open-source project agreement unmodified